ra1u/redis-dart/README.md

 ## Transactions

-Transactions are started by command MULTI and then completed with command EXEC.
+[Transactions](http://redis.io/topics/transactions) by redis protocol are started by command MULTI and then completed with command EXEC.
 `.multi()` and `.exec()` and `class Transaction` are implemented as additional helpers for checking result of each command executed during transaction.